AMTE-Workshop/AMTE-Workshop.github.io/2025/journal-issue.md

 # Topical Issue: Applications and Frameworks using the Asynchronous Many Task Paradigm

-We are pleased to announce the topical issue “Applications and Frameworks using the Asynchronous Many Task Paradigm” to be published in ???[SN Computer Science](https://www.springer.com/journal/42979).
-All accepted workshop papers, are invited to submit a extended paper with around 40% new conntent to the topical issue. ???
+We are pleased to announce the topical issue “Recent advances in Asynchronous Many Task Runtime Systems ” to be published in [SN Computer Science](https://www.springer.com/journal/42979).
+All accepted workshop papers, are invited to submit a extended paper with around 40% new conntent to the topical issue.

 ## Details

-Lead editor: Patrick Diehl, Louisiana State University
+Lead editor: Patrick Diehl, Los Alamos National Laboratory

 Editoral board

-* Peter Thoman, University of Innsbruck
-* Hartmut Kaiser, Louisiana State University
-* Steven R. Brandt, Louisiana State University
+* Qinglei Cao, Saint Louis University
-* J. "Ram” Ramanujam, Louisiana State University
+* Jonas Posner, University of Kassel

 ## Submission Guidelines

-Submission deadline: SOME DATE
+Submission deadline: December 1, 2025

 Please refer to the [Submission Guidelines](https://www.springer.com/journal/42979/submission-guidelines?IFA.) for detailed information on submitting your work to the SN Computer Science Conference.